 The market price of our common stock may be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
-In particular, the COVID-19 pandemic has further heightened the volatility of the stock market for biopharmaceutical companies.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include:

-- the commencement, enrollment or results of our planned or future preclinical studies or clinical trials of our vaccine candidates and those of our competitors; - regulatory or legal developments in the United States and abroad; - the success of competitive vaccines or technologies; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the level of expenses related to our vaccine candidates or preclinical and clinical development programs; - the results of our efforts to develop additional vaccine candidates; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations or reports by securities analysts; - the level of expenses and capital investment related to manufacturing our vaccine candidates; - our inability to obtain or delays in obtaining adequate supply for any approved vaccine candidate; - significant lawsuits, including patent or stockholder litigation; - variations in our financial results or those of companies perceived to be similar to us;
+- the commencement, enrollment or results of our planned or future preclinical studies or clinical trials of our vaccine candidates and those of our competitors; - regulatory or legal developments in the United States and abroad; - the success of competitive vaccines or technologies; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the level of expenses related to our vaccine candidates or preclinical and clinical development programs; - the results of our efforts to develop additional vaccine candidates; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations or reports by securities analysts; - the level of expenses and capital investment related to manufacturing our vaccine candidates; - our inability to obtain or delays in obtaining adequate supply for any approved vaccine candidate; - significant lawsuits, including patent or stockholder litigation;

-- changes in the structure of healthcare payment systems, including coverage and adequate reimbursement for any approved vaccine; - general economic, political and market conditions, including higher inflation rates, bank failures, changes in interest rates and the Russia-Ukraine war, and overall fluctuations in the financial markets in the United States and abroad; and - investors' general perception of us and our business.
+- variations in our financial results or those of companies perceived to be similar to us; - changes in the structure of healthcare payment systems, including coverage and adequate reimbursement for any approved vaccine; - general economic, political and market conditions, including higher inflation rates, bank failures, changes in interest rates and the Russia-Ukraine war, and overall fluctuations in the financial markets in the United States and abroad; and - investors' general perception of us and our business.

-In addition, the stock market in general, and the Nasdaq Global Select Market and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including in connection with the ongoing COVID-19 pandemic, which has resulted in decreased stock prices for many companies.
+In addition, the stock market in general, and the Nasdaq Global Select Market and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including in connection with the COVID-19 pandemic, which has resulted in decreased stock prices for many companies.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
-In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
+In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
+You may not realize any return on your investment in us and may lose some or all of your investment.
+In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
 This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which would harm our business, operating results or financial condition.